DAY 1 | 22 FEB 24 | ARRIVAL IN TAIPEI

 DAY 8 | 29 FEB 24 | SUNRISE OVER ALISHAN, NIGHT AT TAOYUAN

 With a very early morning call, head to the train station.
 On a railway built by the Japanese to support the logging industry, ride to a high vantage point to observe the sunrise.
 Stand high above the sea of clouds covering the valleys just beneath, and wait for the sun's first rays to appear over the horizon.
 Then take a 45-minutes’ morning walk back to the hotel, and after breakfast, take a hike through the beautiful pine forest Alishan is so famous for.
 Along the way, pause by hundreds of years old trees, beautiful ponds, and ancient temples.
 In the afternoon, board a vehicle and drive to the train station to board the bullet train traveling at speeds of up to 300 km/h to Taoyuan Airport.
 Arrive at the airport and transfer to an airport hotel for the last night on this Taiwan private tour.

 After breakfast, take the hotel’s shuttle bus to the airport to wrap up this Taiwan private tour and board the departing flight out of Taiwan.

 Dates & Pricing

-Taiwan private tour rates are quoted in US Dollars and are valid for two confirmed travelers and above.
+Taiwan private tour rates are quoted in US Dollars.

 Trips@Asia reserves the right to change Taiwan private tour rates and programs due to changes in flight schedule, changes in airfares, and other local circumstances.